 Checotah is a very small city located in the state of Oklahoma.
 With a population of 3,095 people and three constituent neighborhoods, Checotah is the 103rd largest community in Oklahoma.

 When you are in Checotah, you'll notice that it is more blue-collar than most other communities in America.
 36.15% of Checotah’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Checotah is a city of sales and office workers, service providers, and production and manufacturing workers.
 There are especially a lot of people living in Checotah who work in sales jobs (16.64%), food service (11.97%), and teaching (5.90%).

 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Checotah has relatively fewer families with younger children, and/or college students.
 Combined, this makes Checotah a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-The per capita income in Checotah in 2010 was $15,863, which is low income relative to Oklahoma and the nation.
-This equates to an annual income of $63,452 for a family of four.
+The per capita income in Checotah in 2018 was $18,758, which is lower middle income relative to Oklahoma, and low income relative to the rest of the US.
+This equates to an annual income of $75,032 for a family of four.

 Checotah is an extremely ethnically-diverse city.
 The people who call Checotah home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Checotah residents report their race to be White, followed by Native American.
-Important ancestries of people in Checotah include English, German, Dutch, and French.
+Important ancestries of people in Checotah include Irish, English, German, Scottish, and French.

 The most common language spoken in Checotah is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and Native American languages.